-If I write about beneficiaries of a project, it is tempting to stop mid-sentence and look up supporting data.
-Instead I’ll write a sentence like this: “XX% of the project beneficiaries are low to moderate income,” and look up the exact statistic later.
+If writing about beneficiaries of a project, it is tempting to stop mid-sentence and look up supporting data.
+Instead we may write a sentence like this: “XX% of the project beneficiaries are low to moderate income,” and look up the exact statistic later.

-When I was just starting my business, I hired my sister to edit my grant narratives.
+When just starting this business, I hired my sister to edit my grant narratives.
 She named her price by putting something she wanted in my Amazon cart, and I was happy to pay for it because of the mistakes that she caught.
 When we spend a lot of time working on a narrative, we become blind to silly mistakes.

 Step 6.
 Manage Your Attention and Focus.
 The key to successful grant writing is setting yourself up with the right conditions to focus.

 Touch an email once.
 If you receive an attachment or email with useful information in it, download it immediately and put it in your project folder.
 This way, you can access that information without getting distracted.